How to Surf

 The Rules of Surfing Don’t take off in front of someone else.
 The surfer who takes off nearest the peak and catches the wave first has the right of way.
 Once someone is up and riding, do not attempt to catch the wave if it will place you in their path.
 This is the number…

+1. Where to surf.
+2. What kind of surfboard you should get.
+3. How to stand up.
+4. How to catch a wave.
 How do I catch waves?
 Take the board straight out trough the whitewater to between waist to chest deep.
 Remember to take the board straight through the waves.
-The board will react just like a boat, and you wouldn’t take a boat out at an angle through the waves, now, would you?
-2)Turn the surfboard…
+The board will react…

 Techniques of getting to your feet.